ChethanShetty563/Tailwind_CSS_Projects/README.md

 Its about the tailwind CSS
-Learning by creating mini projects
+Learning by creating mini projects and apps